 Sara Ali Khan made her Bollywood debut with Abhishek Kapoor's Kedarnath, alongside Sushant Singh Rajput.
 The film fared decently at the Box Office.
-However, it's constant post-production hurdles bothered the newbie.
+However, the film's constant post-production hurdles bothered the newbie.
 So much so that, she almost felt her second film Simmba, could turn out to be her debut.

 In picture: Sara Ali Khan with Bollywood superstar Shah Rukh Khan and his Aryan Khan during a bash.
 SRK popularly starred alongside Sara's dad Saif Ali Khan and Preity Zinta in the 2003 film Kal Ho Naa Ho, which was produced by Karan Johar and directed by Nikkhil Advani.

 In picture: Sara Ali Khan with Janhvi Kapoor and filmmaker Karan Johar during a bash for Padmaavat.
-Interestingly, Karan Johar launching both Sara and Janvhi in Simmba and Dhadak respectively this year.
+Interestingly, Karan Johar launched both Sara and Janvhi in Simmba and Dhadak respectively in 2018.

 In picture: Sara Ali Khan with Janvhi Kapoor, Ranveer Singh, Ishaan Khatter and Karan Johar during the bash for Padmaavat.
-Sara and Ranveer are starring in Simmba, which is being produced by Johar, while Janhvi and Ishaan starred in the former's big-screen foray Dhadak.
+Sara and Ranveer starred in Simmba, which is being produced by Johar, while Janhvi and Ishaan starred in the former's big-screen foray Dhadak.

 "I am so lucky because Rohit sir did not even see a glimpse of 'Kedarnath' but he offered me this role.
 He gave me this opportunity at a time when no one in the industry was looking at me because 'Kedarnath' was facing issues.
-Both Gattu sir and Rohit sir will always be important to me."
+Both Gattu sir and Rohit sir will always be important to me," said Sara.

 In picture: Sara Ali Khan with her mother at an event.

-Simmba, which is set to release on December 28, addresses the issue of rape and sexual harassment of women, and how many times due to the negligence of police and political power, rapists walk free after the crime.
-The film shows how the protagonist Simmba, played by Ranveer Singh, brings a change.
+Her last film Simmba addressed the issue of rape and sexual harassment of women, and how many times due to the negligence of police and political power, rapists walk free after the crime.
+The film showed how the protagonist Simmba, played by Ranveer Singh, brings a change.

 Sharing her opinion on the safety of women in society, Sara Ali Khan said, "The film is addressing the issue and that is my favourite part in the film.
 In a Ranveer Singh and Rohit Shetty film, the audience is going to expect high energy, entertainment and flying cars.
 Yes, those elements are there but then it comes to the real social message.
 Something needs to be done.
 There's a need to bring a change in the system."